BorisTheBrave/DeBroglie/docs/articles/config_files.md

 |`N`| Can rotate 180 degrees. |
 |`cyclic`| Any rotation, but no reflection. |

+More details can be found in the [rotations article](rotation.md).

 ### Tile References

 Various parts of the config expect a reference to a tile.
+When using file sets, tile references are easy - they are just what you entered in the `value` field for the tile in the `tiles` array.
+But when working with samples you need to refer to the tiles that the samples use, which is done in a predefined way described below.

 Tile references can either be the name of a tile, or the value.
 Names and values of tiles depend on what sample file format is being used.

 **Bitmap** - Tile values are colors, and can be expressed as a HTML style hex code, e.g. `"#FF0000"`.

 **Tiled** - Tile values are integer "global ids" e.g. `1`.
 Using zero means the empty tile.
 If you set a [custom property](http://docs.mapeditor.org/en/stable/manual/custom-properties/) called `name` on a tile in the tileset, you can also use that to reference a tile.

 **MagicaVoxel** - Tile values are palette indices (a value between 0 and 255).
 Using zero means the empty voxel.

-When using file sets, the value of a tile is taken from the `value` property of the tile config.

 ### Adjacency Config